Culture Night Belfast

 This was the third year we've experienced it...and still can't describe it in a way that does it justice.
 It's amazing.
 See, that still felt inadequate.
 I'll steal some words from the Irish Times instead, from an article the day before CNB kicked off:

 UP TO 80,000 people are expected in Belfast city centre tomorrow for Culture Night 2016 with more than 250 music, dance and visual arts events being staged in 100-plus venues spanning out from Donegall Street in the Cathedral Quarter from as early as 10am.

 Street Countdown is always hilarious.
-I'll not even try to describe what happened, but if you know how Channel 4's series works, combine that with a witty Belfast host and an ever-smiling glamorous assitant (pictured above), and throw in plenty of craic, you're nearly there.
+We'll not even try to describe what happened, but if you know how Channel 4's series works, combine that with a witty Belfast host and an ever-smiling glamorous assistant (pictured below), and throw in plenty of craic, you're nearly there.

 Oh, and a shrine to Richard Whiteley.
 How could I forget?

 New for this year was feed Feed The 5000 - despite not getting a chance to taste the grub, or stop and chill out at the Big Table later in the night with unfamiliar faces, it definitely looked a great success.

 The spectacular Belfast Cathedral - aka St Anne's Cathedral - was packed again this year for a selection of jaw dropping vocal performances; one of the highlights being the Ulster Youth Jazz Orchestra later on in the night.